-Once the Theatre staff are ready for you, the nurse and Anaesthetist will move you into the procedural room & position the your bed in the centre of the room. it may feel a bit colder, so please inform the staff and they will address this.
+Once the Theatre staff are ready for you, the nurse and Anaesthetist will move you into the procedural room & position the your bed in the centre of the room.
+It may feel a bit colder, so please inform the staff and they will address this.

-The anaethetist and nurse will get you into a comfortable position and prepare you for Intravenous Sedation.
-This will include: Inserting a drip into your arm for your anaesthetic, other routine monitoring devices, and either an oxygen mask or nasal prongs to provide extra oxygenation.
+The anaesthetist and nurse will assist you into a comfortable position and prepare you for Intravenous Sedation.
+This will include: inserting a drip into your arm for your anaesthetic, other routine monitoring devices and either a oxygen mask or nasal prongs to provide extra oxygenation.
 Before long, you will be asleep.